mevdschee/py-crud-api/README.md

 This uses Bjoern and MySQL connection pooling for high performance.

-### Improvements
+### Performance improvements

-Do you have ideas for performance improvement?
+Do you have an idea for a performance improvement?
 Open an [issue](https://github.com/mevdschee/py-crud-api/issues) or a [pull request](https://github.com/mevdschee/py-crud-api/pulls).